Advantages and Disadvantages of Microinverters

 Are Microinverters Better?

-If you are considering going solar, microinverters have significant advantages over conventional string inverters.
-Some of the key advantages of microinverters include:
+If you are considering going solar, microinverters can have some advantages over conventional string inverters.
+Some advantages of microinverters include:

 For example, a solar system that is shaded, partially shaded, or has dirt particles on the array, might fail to produce maximum power when paired with string inverters.
 The poor performance of just one module of the system can drastically reduce the overall output of the entire solar installation.
 On the other hand, a single microinverter connected to each separate solar module is independently controlled.
 This means the modules that are not covered by shade or dirt can still generate optimal power.